-In the 7th grade Spanish Immersion course, students will explore the rich Spanish language and culture using the comprehensive curriculum provided by "Senderos 4."
-This course is specifically designed to enhance language skills through immersive reading, interactive activities and personalized learning.
-This course is perfect for students eager to improve their Spanish while gaining insight into the cultural nuances that make the Spanish-speaking world so vibrant and diverse.
+In 7th grade, this course is specifically designed to enhance language skills through immersive reading, interactive activities and personalized learning.
+This course is for Dual Language Immersion students eager to improve their Spanish while gaining insight into the cultural nuances that make the Spanish-speaking world so vibrant and diverse.